pluralsight/simple-protocol-http/README.md

 {
   success: true,
   payload: {
-    // the main value, i.e. the http response body
+    // the result of the operation, i.e. an http response body }
-  }
 }
 ```